nl-design-system/documentatie/figma/figma-design-tokens.md

 ## Commiting token changes to GitHub

-If you have made changes to tokens, these changes have to be commited to GitHub.
-If not, the changes will be lost.
+If you have made changes to tokens, these changes have to be pushed to GitHub.
+If not, any changes will be lost.

 Once there are changes to your tokens a blue dot appears next to the Push to GitHub (book) icon in the top right corner of the plugin: